gphiliprogers/blogposts/README.md

 ## Most Recent Blog Posts

-These are the 40-plus most recent posts, in reverse chronological order:
+These constitute a representative sample of the most recent posts, in reverse chronological order:

 + [Embarking on the Quest to Fine Your Right Fit in the Workplace](https://medium.com/agile-outside-the-box/embarking-on-the-quest-to-find-your-right-fit-in-the-workplace-83eec95172ba)
 + [Mathematical Combination, Brook's Law, and the Implications for Team Communication](https://medium.com/agile-outside-the-box/mathematical-combination-brookss-law-and-the-implications-for-team-communication-fba1a717e8ed)